danemacmillan/dotfiles/README.md

 `dotfiles` attempts to work seamlessly between MacOS and most GNU/Linux environments.

-`dotfiles` strictly adheres to the [XDG Base Directory Specification](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html) ("XDG" or "XDG spec" or "XDG specification").
+Additionally, it strictly adheres to the [XDG Base Directory Specification](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html) ("XDG" or "XDG spec" or "XDG specification").
 This is good for anyone who wants a *clean* `${HOME}`, especially MacOS users who do not natively benefit from the XDG spec.